nileshgorule/assignment/tableau.md

 1.The community is a network of Tableau users who collaborate, share knowledge, and learn from each other

-2. People collaborate with each other and share their product knowledge and business domain experience across a wide range of skill levels and across different teams and departments, who may never have exchanged ideas before.
+2.People collaborate with each other and share their product knowledge and business domain experience across a wide range of skill levels and across different teams and departments, who may never have exchanged ideas before.